 Water and Lemon

 Water is of course what you should be drinking every day, regardless of what else you fancy.
 It is essential to sustaining life and good health.
 If plain old water is not good enough, you should spice it up by adding in some slices of lime or lemon.
-You can also infuse water with natural fruit flavors by soaking your favorite fruit in it overnight.
+You can also infuse natural fruit flavors to the water in your water bottle by soaking your favorite fruit in it overnight.

 Soda Water and Lime